Hollybush Gardens, London, UK

 Two mature women hold my gaze the longest.
 Seated Figure II leans forward, hands clasped.
 She looks pensive, but not exactly worried.
 Johnson’s use of pastels increases in intensity around her face and neck, providing a sense of her complexion’s richness and density.
 Her left eyebrow is raised as if contemplating something she finds ever so slightly ridiculous.

 The only landscape in the show, Reclining Figure, is also the sole unframed work and by far the largest.
 A woman lies on her side, her arms supporting her head, wearing a head wrap and loose dress.
 Johnson’s formal mastery in framing the figure is most sharply observed here.
-Her body extends to the edge of the paper; deep blue acrylic fills the space above, blood red the lower right.
+Her body extends to the edge of the paper; deep blue acrylic fills the space above, blood red the bottom corners.
 Lines outline her form, whilst her face and arms are detailed in pastel.

 Johnson is clearly in conversation with the histories of figuration and the black body in European art – from Édouard Manet’s Olympia (1863) to Chris Ofili’s No Woman, No Cry (1998).
 What is achieved here is also in dialogue with painters including Lynette Yiadom-Boakye and (to an extent) Kehinde Wiley (currently exhibiting at Stephen Friedman Gallery in Mayfair): the reclamation of the gaze from monolithic whiteness, and a chance to depict black bodies in tender reverie.